HenriARM/gan-art/README.md

+# TO RUN

+1. create folders images and models

 pyenv installed in ~/.pyenv
 all python versions installed into ~/.pyenv/versions check bash_profile, since all python aliases and paths are there